JohanPhan/Incubit-interview-submission-JohanPhan/README.md

-Solution to the interview assigment from incubit- Johan Phan. https://kelvins.esa.int/proba-v-super-resolution/
+Solution to the interview assigment from Incubit- Johan Phan. https://kelvins.esa.int/proba-v-super-resolution/